 But heating and processing destroy the nutrients he depends on.

-In fact, when any food is processed, there’s major loss of nutrients.
+In fact, when you process food, there’s major loss of nutrients.

-On average, nearly half the nutrition is baked out of your dog’s food every time it’s heated.
-And most of the ingredients are heated four times before the food sits on a shelf for weeks or months, waiting for your dog to eat it.
+On average, almost half the nutrition gets baked out of your dog’s food every time it’s heated.
+And most of the ingredients get heated four times before the food sits on a shelf waiting for you to buy it.

 The food is virtually devoid of any real nutrition.
-Canned foods don’t fare much better and still contain seriously low amounts of vitamins and minerals.
+Canned foods don’t fare much better … they still contain very low amounts of vitamins and minerals.

-The life is heated right out of the food and if there’s no life in your dog’s food, there’s no life in your dog.
+The life gets heated right out of the food and if there’s no life in your dog’s food, there’s no life in your dog.